coolshare/ReactReduxPattern/README.md

-React-Redux Starter Kit
+React-Redux Patterns
 ========================

-By Mark Qian 3/2017 (markqian@hotmail.com)
+By Mark Qian 6/2017 (markqian@hotmail.com)

 <b>A. The demo page:</b>